 It’s important to remember that Canggu is still a village and that it was never designed for mass vehicular travel.
 This inefficiency leads to confusion, congestion, and inevitable accidents.

 Enter: The Shortcut.
 This is perhaps the most notorious 2-foot precipice that you will encounter in all of Bali; maybe even Southeast Asia, for that matter.
-Though it’s literal height pales to some rugged parts of Bali, like Nusa Penida , its edges are no less intimidating and have caused numerous accidents.
+Though it’s literal height pales to exploring rugged parts of Bali, like the nearby island Nusa Penida, its edges are no less intimidating and have caused numerous accidents.

 Hyperbole aside, a lot of people fall from the road while driving on The Shortcut.
 So please, be careful.
 Also avoid driving on it in the afternoon, when intense traffic causes massive backups.